Crossing the floor: Etymology

 The term originates from the British House of Commons, which is configured with the Government and Opposition facing each other on rows of benches.
-In consequence, MPs who switch from the governing party to one in opposition (or vice versa) also change which side of the chamber on which they sit.
+In consequence, MPs who switch from the governing party to one in opposition (or vice versa) also change the side of the chamber on which they sit.
 A notable example of this is Winston Churchill, who crossed the floor from the Conservatives to the Liberals in 1904, later crossing back in 1924.
 The term has passed into general use in other Westminster parliamentary democracies even if many of these countries have semicircular or horseshoe-shaped debating chambers.

-The Australia meaning on the other hand arises from the way divisions—roll call votes—are conducted.
-In Australian chambers, members move to the government benches (on the presiding officer's right) to vote in favor of a motion, and the opposition benches (on the presiding officer's left) to vote against a motion.
+The Australian meaning on the other hand arises from the way divisions—roll call votes—are conducted.
+In Australian chambers, members move to the government benches (on the presiding officer's right) to vote in favor of a motion, and to the opposition benches (on the presiding officer's left) to vote against a motion.
 Therefore, an MP who crosses the floor is on the opposite side of the chamber from the rest of their party, and on government motions frequently on the opposite side of the chamber than they normally sit.

 In Nigeria, the term "crossing the carpet" or "carpet crossing" is used.
 In India, a similar expression is "Aaya Ram Gaya Ram", referring to political floor-crossing.